 My insanely generous and thoughtful landlords/next-door neighbours who have made me feel anything but alone.
 Every Sunday night.
 Family dinner.
 It's chaos with the dogs and cats and grandkids and Thomas the Train (so much Thomas), and there's always too much food and Caesars and laughter.
 And rent is due whenever I can manage, and my frozen pipes are fixed day-of, and my complimentary TV antenna is installed with much Red-Green-ing without so much as a request from me, and where they share their beloved pets with me because they can see how much I love them.

-And they happen to live right in front of the lake and plant a garden as generous as them for the summer.
+e and plant a garden as generous as them for the summer.
 Score.

 This is my little house: